Interpreting Studies

 Solution create a theme: “Add search functionality”

 Performed manually, this analysis takes the form of placing the responses into a large spreadsheet, reading through them to locate patterns, defining themes that represent actionable groups of responses, and then assigning all responses to one or more of these themes (a.k.a. "coding").
 This is a detailed process and can't scale easily beyond a few hundred responses.
 Automating this process is a powerful way to increase the leverage of a product team and reduce the survey life cycle from weeks to hours.
-The ability to do this accurately and at scale is one of the key differentiators between Sprig and other customer survey tools.
+The ability to do this accurately and at scale is one of the key differentiators between Sprig and other product experience insights platforms.

-To find the themes generated by the responses to your open-ended questions:
+To find the AI themes generated by the responses to your open-text questions: